Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/suspend/index.md

 <br />

 ## Step 1.
-Build the request body that is required
+Build the request body that is required.

 Next, you will need to compile the JSON that will be submitted in the request body.
 This JSON includes all of the data that the backend system requires to process this order.